 If you want a precise valuation just join Sturppy and get a valuation for free in less than 20 minutes.

-Sturppy is so much more and can also help you get investors since you can just share with them the link to your financial model, if you want to learn more, check out our features.
+Sturppy is so much more and can also help you get investors since you can just share with them the link to your financial model.

 Thank you for having read this far, if you enjoyed the article, please share it with someone that might need it.